-Differentiated Education Programs For Children Ages 2 - K
+Differentiated Education Programs For Children ages 18 months to rising 5

 The programs at The Academy are uniquely designed to meet each child's needs.
 Your child's program is created based on the result of the Individual Developmental and Educational Assessment (I.D.E.A.) or "report card".
 Each of the steps below is tailored specifically for your child.